-- One (1) 30 pounds Bag - Purina Pro Plan Sensitive Stomach Dry Dog Food, FOCUS Sensitive Skin &...
+- One (1) 30 lb.
+Bag - Purina Pro Plan Sensitive Skin and Stomach Dog Food Salmon and Rice Formula

 Water is just as critical for dogs as it is for us.
 They can drink several bowls a day normally, which will increase due to more physical activity when bugging out.
 Be sure to pack enough water bladders, purification tablets, and filtering methods to ensure there is enough water for you and the dog.